-· results from, or any delays in, clinical trial programs relating to our product candidates;
+• results from, or any delays in, clinical trial programs relating to our product candidates;

-- the success of our efforts to establish a collaboration partnership for the commercialization of tenapanor for IBS-C in the United States: - · our ability, alone or with collaboration partners, to commercialize or obtain regulatory approval for tenapanor, or delays in commercializing or obtaining regulatory approval; - · announcements of regulatory approval, results of regulatory inspections of our facilities or those of our contract manufacturing organizations, or specific label restrictions or patient populations for tenapanor's use, or changes or delays in the regulatory review process; - · announcements relating to our current or future collaboration partnerships; - · announcements of therapeutic innovations or new products by us or our competitors; - · adverse actions taken by regulatory agencies with respect to our product label, our clinical trials, manufacturing supply chain or sales and marketing activities; - · changes or developments in laws or regulations applicable to our product candidates; - · the success of our testing and clinical trials; - · failure to meet any of our projected timelines or goals with regard to the clinical development of any of our product candidates; - · the success of our efforts to acquire or license or discover additional product candidates; - · any intellectual property infringement actions in which we may become involved; - · the success of our efforts to obtain adequate intellectual property protection for our product candidates; - · announcements concerning our competitors or the pharmaceutical industry in general; - · achievement of expected product sales and profitability; - · manufacture, supply or distribution shortages; - · actual or anticipated fluctuations in our operating results; - · FDA or other U.S. or foreign regulatory actions affecting us or our industry or other healthcare reform measures in the United States; - · changes in financial estimates or recommendations by securities analysts; - · trading volume of our common stock; - · sales of our common stock by us, our executive officers and directors or our stockholders in the future; - · sales of debt securities and sales or licensing of assets; - · general economic and market conditions and overall fluctuations in the United States equity markets; and

-· the loss of any of our key scientific or management personnel.
+- our ability, alone or with collaboration partners, to commercialize or obtain regulatory approval for tenapanor, or delays in commercializing or obtaining regulatory approval; - announcements of regulatory approval, results of regulatory inspections of our facilities or those of our contract manufacturing organizations, or specific label restrictions or patient populations for tenapanor's use, or changes or delays in the regulatory review process; - announcements relating to our current or future collaboration partnerships; - announcements of therapeutic innovations or new products by us or our competitors; - adverse actions taken by regulatory agencies with respect to our product label, our clinical trials, manufacturing supply chain or sales and marketing activities; - changes or developments in laws or regulations applicable to our product candidates; - the success of our testing and clinical trials; - failure to meet any of our projected timelines or goals with regard to the clinical development of any of our product candidates; - the success of our efforts to acquire or license or discover additional product candidates; - any intellectual property infringement actions in which we may become involved; - the success of our efforts to obtain adequate intellectual property protection for our product candidates; - announcements concerning our competitors or the pharmaceutical industry in general; - achievement of expected product sales and profitability; - manufacture, supply or distribution shortages; - actual or anticipated fluctuations in our operating results; - FDA or other U.S. or foreign regulatory actions affecting us or our industry or other healthcare reform measures in the United States; - changes in financial estimates or recommendations by securities analysts; - trading volume of our common stock; - sales of our common stock by us, our executive officers and directors or our stockholders in the future; - sales of debt securities and sales or licensing of assets; - general economic and market conditions and overall fluctuations in the United States equity markets; and - the loss of any of our key scientific or management personnel.